 Canada's long-term strategy can be informed by, and complement, efforts in the US and Europe to plan for the future: The US is planning for the Second Target Station at the Spallation Neutron Source (SNS), while also examining conceptual designs for major refurbishment or new construction of reactor sources.
 Europe is focused on completing the European Spallation Source (ESS) and has gathered its existing facilities together in the League of advanced European Neutron Sources (LENS) to make the most effective use of existing facilities and address strategic planning for future neutron sources.
 One element of Europe's strategy is to better use medium-brightness neutron sources for high-throughput, high-demand methods (typically, diffraction), and thereby to enable high-brightness facilities to focus on methods that most require the highest brightness and that push the boundaries of neutron science (typically, spectroscopy).
-Further, since building new reactors is politically difficult in Europe, and since high-brightness reactors and spallation sources have huge price tags, the European strategy includes exploring the feasibility of innovative accelerator-based technologies for lower-cost, low- and mediumbrightness sources.17 Thus, Compact Accelerator-based Neutron Sources (CANS) are being developed to determine their feasibility as an alternative to building new reactors, and LENS is developing a position paper on how such technology could fit into a European roadmap for the future of neutron sources.
+Further, since building new reactors is politically difficult in Europe, and since high-brightness reactors and spallation sources have huge price tags, the European strategy includes exploring the feasibility of innovative accelerator-based technologies for lower-cost, low- and mediumbrightness sources.21 Thus, Compact Accelerator-based Neutron Sources (CANS) are being developed to determine their feasibility as an alternative to building new reactors, and LENS now recommends the construction of a prototype CANS design that could replace medium-brightness reactors.22